p3nrose/RAP_POSE_LAB/LAB_POSE.md

 # Task 1 - Tracking an AR tag in simulation

-Access the following repository and fork it https://github.zhaw.ch/RAP-EN/RAP_VIZ_LAB
+Access the following repository and fork it https://github.zhaw.ch/RAP-EN/RAP_POSE_LAB.git

-Now that you have forked it, clone the forked repository under your persistent folder on the k8s cluster, i.e., catkin_ws/src/rap.
+Now that you have forked it, clone the forked repository under your persistent folder on the k8s cluster, i.e., catkin_ws/src/rap, build the project and source the workspace first.

 In this task you will detect the position of AR tags using a simulated camera.